arkbauer/php-task/README.md

 # Arkbauer PHP test task

 ## Description
-Task is related to online e-commerce where product stock is managed so that user can add products to their shopping cart
+Task is related to online e-commerce where product stock is managed so that user can add products to the shopping cart

 ## Your task
 Implement user shopping expierence in code with following features: